 Prerequisites / Co-requisites

-- Overview of dietary minerals and trace elements from a clinical perspective
+- Overview of dietary minerals and trace elements from a clinical and public-health perspective

-- Trace element speciation: influence on bioavailability, absorption, excretion, toxicity
+- Trace element speciation: influence on bioavailability, absorption, excretion, and toxicity

 - Trace-element analysis

-- Sources; bioavailability - interactions with other nutrients, metabolism; metabolic function; assessment of status; requirements; indications for supplementation
+- Dietary sources of trace elements; bioavailability - interactions with other nutrients, metabolism; metabolic function; assessment of status; requirements; indications for supplementation

 - Iron: haem and non-haem proteins/enzymes; requirements in growth, menstruation, pregnancy; iron-deficiency anaemia; fortification; excess/toxicity - iron overload; iron as a pro-oxidant